Preventive Dentistry at Ruther Family Dentistry

-At Mark Ruther DDS, MS, we take exceptional care of your oral health.
+At Ruther Family Dentistry, we take exceptional care of your oral health.
 Below are some of the preventive dental services that our practice provides.

 Cleanings, Exams, and X-rays